lockedatapublished/blog/content/posts/2018-09-27-namer-release.md

 namer::name_dir_chunks("reports")
 ```

 Now, as life is sometimes a bit more complicated, you might sometimes need to _unname_ all chunks of a report before re-naming it, if you e.g. used `namer` once, then added many chunks, or if you don't like the naming scheme you had been using.
-We have a function for tha:t too!
+We have a function for that too!
 It will unname all chunks except the setup chunk!

 ```r
 namer:unname_all_chunks("reports/my-report.md")